 In short, townhouse insurance covers your indoor space and any outdoor property you possess.
-If a disaster strikes, or your belongings are stolen, you’ll be covered.
+If a disaster strikes or your belongings are stolen, you’ll be covered up to your policy's limits.
 But there's also a liability side to your coverage, too.
-And if someone is injured on your property and files a liability claim against you, townhouse insurance can help minimize your risk.
+Also, if someone gets injured on your property and files a liability claim against you, townhouse insurance can help minimize your risk.

 Who Needs Townhouse Insurance?

-First, it should be mentioned that it isn’t against the law to not have home insurance on your townhouse.
-However, there’s a strong possibility that you will need to purchase insurance in order to own one in the first place, for a number of reasons, like:
+It isn’t against the law to not have home insurance on your townhouse.
+However, there’s a strong possibility that you will need to purchase insurance in order to own one in the first place, for a number of reasons, such as:

 Did you purchase your townhouse using a mortgage?
-If so, your lender typically requires you to have homeowners insurance.
-Which makes sense, considering that the bank wants to protect their investment as well as your own.
+If so, your lender will typically require you to have homeowners insurance.
+This makes sense, considering that the bank wants to protect their investment as well as your own.

 Townhouse Owner Requirements

 If you rent a townhouse, you should get renters insurance.
-Because you don’t own the property, a renters insurance policy covers your personal property (like furniture, big-screen TVs, fancy clothes) and provides liability coverage in case a claim is ever filed against you as a renter.
+Because you don’t own the property, a renters insurance policy covers your personal property (e.g., furniture, big-screen TVs, expensive clothes), and provides liability coverage in case a claim is ever filed against you as a renter.
 It’s for these reasons that renters insurance is often referred to as “walls-in coverage.”

 Landlords are the owners of the property, so a renters insurance policy complements your landlord's insurance policy.
 Landlord insurance covers the interior and exterior structural elements of the townhouse.
 Considering that most renters insurance policies only cost a few dollars a month while providing thousands in coverage in the event of a claim, having renters insurance is a no-brainer.